andrewcooke/simple-enum/README.md

 One objection to the implicit value approach used here is that it can lead to confusing errors when global names are shadowed by implicit values.
-However, this can be ameliorated in almost all cases by careful implementation.
+However, this can be ameliorated in most cases by careful implementation.

 In the case of implicit classes, like: